Dairy farming in New Zealand: Farm operations

 Dairy farming in New Zealand is primarily pasture-based.
 Dairy cattle primarily feed on grass, supplemented by silage, hay and other crops during winter and other times of slow pasture growth.
-Traditional dairy production areas are the wetter areas of the country, including the Waikato, the Bay of Plenty, Taranaki, Manawatū, Nelson, Tasman and the West Coast, but Increase irrigation has seen dairy farms established in drier areas such as Canterbury and Otago.
+Traditional dairy production areas are the wetter areas of the country, including the Waikato, the Bay of Plenty, Taranaki, Manawatū, Nelson, Tasman and the West Coast, but increased irrigation has seen dairy farms established in drier areas such as Canterbury and Otago.

 Around 56% of dairy farms in New Zealand are owner-operated as of 2015, while 29% are operated by sharemilkers and 14% are operated by contract milkers.
-Herd-owning sharemilkers (formerly 50:50 sharemikers) own their own herd, and are responsible for employing workers and the day-to-day operations of the farm, in return for receiving a percentage (typically 50%) of the milk income.
-Variable order sharemilkers do not own their own herd, and receive a lower percentage (typically 20-30%) of the milk income, while contract milkers are paid a fixed price per unit of milk.
+Herd-owning sharemilkers (formerly 50:50 sharemilkers) own their own herd, and are responsible for employing workers and the day-to-day operations of the farm, in return for receiving a percentage (typically 50%) of the milk income.
+Variable order sharemilkers do not own their own herd, and receive a lower percentage (typically 20–30%) of the milk income, while contract milkers are paid a fixed price per unit of milk.

 The dairy farming year in New Zealand typically runs from 1 June to 31 May.
-The first day of the new year, known as "Moving Day" or "Gypsy Day", sees a large-scale migration as sharemilkers and contract milkers take up new contracts and move herds and equipment between farms.
-Calving typically takes place in late winter (July and August), and cows are milked for 270 days before being dried off in late autumn (April and May).
+The first day of the new year, historically known as "Gypsy Day" but now more commonly called "Moving Day" (also spelt "Mooving Day" as a pun), sees a large-scale migration as sharemilkers and contract milkers take up new contracts and move herds and equipment between farms.
+Calving typically takes place in late winter/early spring (July to September), and cows are milked for 270–300 days before being dried off in late autumn (April and May).
 Some farms, either wholly or partly, employ winter milking, with calving in late summer and early autumn (February and March).